sarahv747/MajesticMarketplace/README.md

+# MajesticMarketplace
-# MajesticMarketplace is an ecommerce shop including the database and procedures needed
+An ecommerce shop including the database and procedures needed